aubreyrjones/mutagen/README.md

    says "Disable path length limit".
    ![Disable restrictions in installer](./_windows_screenshots/extend_path.png)

-4. Open `cmd` to get a command prompt.
-Type `pip3 install pypdf2` and hit enter.
-That might complain about an old version of `pip`, but don't worry about it so long as it says that pypdf2 was successfully installed.
+4. Double-click `SETUP.py`.
+This will download some requirements and tell you if they were successfully installed.
+If it doesn't work, it's typically because of a mistake in one of the steps above, or because of something like anti-virus or other intrusive software.

 5. Install LibreOffice 7.0 or higher.
+   (https://www.libreoffice.org/download/download/)

    IMPORTANT!
-Install LibreOffice in the default location.
+Install LibreOffice in the default location on your computer.
-   (https://www.libreoffice.org/download/download/)

 ### Playbook Definitions